smukul75/BigData_Sprak_WeatherObservations/README.md

 ### Files
+The data set for this exercise is from National Centers for Environmental Information (NCEI)  at (http://www.ncdc.noaa.gov/data-access/quick-links)

 part-00000: WeatherCurated hive table output (part-0000). hive table has around 200 files in hdfs, only one file uploaded to show the end result.